-Appendix I: Golf - A Phased Return in the Republic of Ireland - Phase 2

-Golf's Protocol, in Phase 2, has been relaxed slightly to permit clubs to include four-balls on their timesheets.
-Based on the current measures set out in the Government's Roadmap, the table below sets out a timeline for the gradual re-introduction of golf.
+Appendix I: Golf - A Phased Return in the Republic of Ireland - Phase 3 ased on the current measures set out in the Government's Roadmap, the table below sets out a timeline for the gradual re-introduction of golf.
 It should be noted that any change to the over-arching Roadmap may result in an amendment(s) to the below table and, thus, golf clubs must ensure that they are using the most up-to-date version of this table.